uchicago-capp-camp-2025/python-lab/README.md

 ## Part 6 - Another Runtime Error

-This new version a bug lurking within.
+This new version has a bug lurking within.

 For this one, we won't give you the exact condition right away.
 Experiment with different input to try and trigger it.
 Thoroughly testing your program is a skill in and of itself.